2011 Pacific typhoon season: Typhoon Nesat (Pedring)

+During the period when Nesat affected Vietnam, the highest sustained wind speed recorded on land was 25 m/s at Cửa Ông (Quảng Ninh).

 During late 2011, the JTWC instead upgraded Nesat from a category 3 to a category 4 typhoon as a post-analysis.

 Tropical Storm Haitang

 On the evening of September 21, at almost the same time when Nesat was first seen, another low-pressure area persisted far south of Hong Kong.
 The low slowly drifted north and strengthened slowly until September 24, when the JMA upgraded the system to a tropical depression east of Vietnam.
 Later that day, the JTWC issued a Tropical Cyclone Formation Alert stating that the low could develop into a tropical cyclone.
 Only a few hours later, the JTWC initiated advisories on the system, designating it with 21W.
 Early the next day, the storm strengthened significantly that the JMA upgraded it to a tropical storm, naming it Haitang.
 Later that day, the storm developed a better organized; however, the system's low-level circulation center (LLCC) became fully exposed due to moderate vertical wind shear from the nearby system, Typhoon Nesat, which also caused the storm to remain very weak with winds of 35 kn.
 By that night, wind shear from Nesat, which was moving closer towards Haitang, strengthened and pushed all the convection to the west-southwest keeping the storm relatively weak.
 Though a ridge building over China impinged poleward outflow, the euquatoward outflow remained significantly excellent.
 Haitang was also a slow-mover, moving westward at only 3 kn.
 However, by the night of September 26, Haitang rapidly accelerated west at over 13 kn and made landfall over Vietnam.
 Though there was a burst of convection at that time, both land interaction and vertical wind shear weakened the system into a tropical depression and the JTWC ceased their advisories.
 The JMA tracked Haitang as a tropical depression until it finally dissipated inland Vietnam early on September 27,.